gaurav210233/simple-hyprland/docs/basic_configuration.md

 # Basic Configuration

-Now that you've installed Hyprland and some essential software, it's time to configure your setup for optimal usability.
-This guide will help you configure key aspects of your system by editing the `hyprland.conf` file.
+Having installed Hyprland and essential system components, we now proceed to configure basics of your environment for optimal functionality and efficiency.
+This section will guide you through the configuration of key aspects by modifying the `hyprland.conf` file.

-Open your config file and start editing with me.
+Navigate to your configuration file and commence editing.

-### Monitor Configuration
+#### 1. Monitor Configuration
-The optimal monitor configuration is set up by default, but there are other options too, like setting the exact refresh rate and resolution, mirroring, and many more.
-Refer to the  [Hyprland Monitor Configuration Wiki](https://wiki.hyprland.org/Configuring/Monitors/) for detailed options and setups.
+The default monitor configuration is optimized for most setups.
+However, for advanced configurations such as setting precise refresh rates, resolutions, or mirroring displays, refer to the [Hyprland Monitor Configuration Wiki](https://wiki.hyprland.org/Configuring/Monitors/).

-### User Programs
+#### 2. User Programs
-Define your frequently used programs for easy access:
+Define frequently used applications for rapid access:

 ```
-# Set programs that you use
+# Define primary applications
 $terminal = kitty
 $fileManager = dolphin
-$browser = firefox
+$browser = brave-browser
 $editor = code
 ```

-### Autostart Configuration
+#### 3. Autostart Configuration
-Autostart essential applications and services.
-We have already added Polkit in the previous step.
+Autostart critical applications and services.
+We have previously configured Polkit and dunst daemon for autostart.

 ```
-# Autostart necessary processes
+## Autostart essential processes
-exec-once=/usr/lib/polkit-kde-authentication-agent-1 # Polkit to manage passwords
+exec-once=/usr/lib/polkit-kde-authentication-agent-1 # Polkit for privilege management
-# your other programs here
+exec-once=/usr/bin/dunst
+# Additional autostart entries
 ```

-### Environment Variables
+#### 4. Environment Variables
-Set up environment variables to ensure compatibility and performance.
-You can keep these as they are, as you will need to configure them later.
+Configure environment variables to ensure compatibility and performance.
+You can copy and paste these as it is, as anyway you will need to configure them later.

 ```
 # QT